Skip to main content

 About

-Monsters of Mican is a single player role playing game.
+Monsters of Mican is a single player tactical role playing game with fantasy, medieval and historical themes.
 It was developed by Skittzo and was released on March 25, 2024.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 Welcome to Mican!
 Explore a hand-crafted series of dungeons in this first person party based RPG (Blobber) inspired by classics such as Might and Magic and Wizardry.
 Can you put a stop to the monsters' mysterious plan and discover the ancient secrets of the Amalgam Anomaly?